contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 What was settled

-• The ICMS shown on the invoice (and not the ICMS paid/collected) is the amount to be excluded — set in RE 574.706 and confirmed in clarification motions
+• The ICMS highlighted on the invoice (and not the ICMS collected/paid) is the amount to be excluded — set in RE 574.706 and confirmed in clarification motions

 • Application to all taxpayers — regardless of size or tax regime (Actual Profit, Presumed Profit or Simples Nacional within the sub-limit)